I did it!

 I sold my first miniature piece in an art gallery!

 It's actually not too mini: it's a three foot tall 1/12 scale dollhouse full of furniture.

 AND - it sold within twenty minutes of the show's opening to a wonderful local artist.

 I didn't think to take photos at the reception, but a friend snapped this image of me discussing the house with this lovely German ballerina after her performance.

 I found the Call for Artists while perusing Cottonwood Center for the Arts website.

 For the show Waste Not, Want Not, the curators were requesting art inspired by the style of Miriam Schapiro.
-Originally, I planned to submit a large scale painting and was taking in all the images of her gorgeous bright, floral artwork online when I discovered her dollhouse on display at the Smithsonian!
+Initially, I planned to submit a large scale painting and was taking in all the images of her gorgeous bright, floral artwork online when I discovered her dollhouse on display at the Smithsonian!